microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

 ### Generate a list of values

-Now that you're ready to begin transforming data, this portion of the labs requirements are as follows - new information is being added to a file location (**Web page**) which you will need to combine during refresh activities for ongoing analysis.
-The total number of files that will be added is unknown but will continue to grow with time, to which you should account for with a [future proof](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
-Fortunately, the files maintain a consistent column naming, data type and file naming (**FactInternetSales_#.csv**) to make collecting and appending new data easier.
+Now that we're ready to begin ingesting data, for this portion of the lab our scenario is as follows - new information is being added to a (**Web page**) file location which we'll combine during refresh activities for our analysis.
+The total number of files that will be added is unknown but will continue to grow with time, to which we'll need to account for with a [future proofed](https://docs.microsoft.com/power-query/best-practices#future-proofing-queries) solution.
+Fortunately for us, the files maintain a consistent column naming, data type and file naming structure (**FactInternetSales_#.csv**) to make collecting and appending new data easier.

 ---